 Professor of Electrical Engineering-Systems

-- 1989, Bachelors, General Engineering, Harvey Mudd College
+- Bachelor's Degree, General Engineering, Harvey Mudd College

 Ph.D. in Electrical Engineering, 1995, USC, Los Angeles, CA. Keith M. Chugg received the B.S. degree

 (high distinction) in Engineering from Harvey Mudd College, Claremont, CA in 1989 and the M.S.~and Ph.D.~degrees in Electrical Engineering (EE) from the University of Southern California (USC), Los Angeles, CA in 1990 and

 1995, respectively.
 During the 1995-1996 academic year he was an Assistant Professor with the Electrical and Computer Engineering Dept., The University of Arizona, Tucson, AZ.
 In 1996 he joined the EE Dept. at USC in 1996 where he is currently a Professor.